-This Bitola travel guide will share day-trip ideas, offer budget savvy tips, and provide contact information for locals to help you plan your next holiday to this amazing region.
+This Bitola, Macedonia travel guide and itinerary will share things to do, day-trip ideas, offer budget-savvy tips, and provide contact information for locals to help you plan your next holiday to this amazing city.

 Part of the lure of exploring this city was the opportunity to go slowly through it.
 We people watched at a cafe, ate ice cream admiring the beautiful Russian Consulate, and drank cheap bottles of Tikveš wine at the local Irish pub.
-We love exploring cities where there’s enough to keep you busy, yet opportunities to enjoy life at a slower pace.
+As a rule, we love exploring cities where there’s enough to keep you busy, yet opportunities to enjoy life at a slower pace.